nikkhilpareek/IMKVS-CPP/readme.md

 #### To be Added in Future

 ##### Core Feature Enhancements
-- Key Expiration (TTL): Allow keys to have a "time-to-live" so they automatically delete after a set duration.

-- More Data Types: Add support for integers to enable atomic commands like INCR and DECR.

 - Namespaces: Allow for multiple, isolated databases within a single running instance, accessible via a SELECT command.